-Aoba can also be considered fortunate when it comes to the environment of her workplace.
+Aoba is also very fortunate when it comes her work place’s environment.
 She feels awkward and uncomfortable at first, but all of her coworkers and senpai are extremely friendly and supportive.
-Even though she makes some mistakes, her managers and superiors do not belittle her and actually help her.
-Yes, she needs to figure some things out on her own, but there is always somewhere there to give her advice.
-Again, as an American, I find this to be quite rate.
-Don’t get me wrong; I have met many amazing people at work who were always willing to help.
-But I have had experiences where the administration just “throws you to the wolves” without training you and expect you to do everything perfectly.
-Then, they get irritated when you’ve made a mistake.
-Maybe this is just the culture in America and things are different in Japan.
-Either way, though, I envy Aoba.
+Even though she makes some mistakes, her managers and superiors don’t belittle her and actually help her.
+Yes, she needs to figure some things out on her own, but there is always someone there to give her advice.

-Another positive aspect of Aoba’s job is that it is creative.
-She has to learn how to use computer programming which is tedious, but she is able to create art and characters.
+Anyway, another positive aspect of Aoba’s job is the creativity it requires.
+She has to learn how to use computer programming (which is tedious), but she is able to create art and characters.
 Finding an outlet that lets you make art for a living and get paid for it is very difficult (again, maybe Japan is different).
-If I could, I would jump into New Game and get a job working for Eagle Jump.
-I have a degree in writing so maybe I could help write the video games’ plots or dialogue.
+If I could, I would jump into New Game and get a job working for Eagle Jump – maybe I could help write the games’ plots or dialogue.

-In the end, after all of her hard work, the games Aoba was working on gets released and it is a dream come true for her.
+In the end, after all of her hard work, the games Aoba was working on gets released and it’s a dream come true for her.
 She realizes that all of the overtime and commitment was worth it in the end.
-Although there are times when she gets fatigued or depressed from working long hours, overall Aoba has a very positive job and workplace.
-I will pray to the business gods so that everyone is able to have such a great time at their job and be able to work toward something that is meaningful to them 🙂
+Although there are times when she gets fatigued or depressed from working long hours, Aoba has a very positive job and workplace overall.
+I hope everyone is able to find a job that’s meaningful to them 🙂

 Re: Life– Things Don’t Always Work Out As Planned

-Kaizaki Arata’s job in Re: Life is the exact opposite of Aoba’s.
-Kaizaki goes to college and then attends grad school.
-He has the credentials and experience to get a full time job in his field, and manages to get one after he graduates.
-However, his working environment is drastically different from the one in New Game.
-Kaizaki gets trained by a woman who is very friendly, energetic, and the top sales person in the company.
-Because of this, the other male employees dislike her and harass her.
 Kaizaki witnesses the harassment and confronts the other employees, but this only makes the bullying worse.
 Eventually, the woman commits suicide.
 Instead of feeling remorseful, the other employees, including Kaizaki’s boss, act like they are happy she is gone.
 Fed up, Kaizaki quits the job, even though he was only there for three months.
 The whole situation was very traumatic for Kaizaki and he falls into a depression.
-He can’t manage to find any other “real jobs” and ends up getting a part time position at a convenience store.
-(I hate the concept of a “real job”because working retail is hard).
+He can’t manage to find any other “real jobs” and ends up getting a part-time position at a convenience store.
+(I personally hate the concept of a “real job”because working retail is hard).
 In the eyes of society, Kaizaki is considered a loser, even though he did what was ethically right.
-Because of this, he gets selected as a subject in the Re:Life program, which is the main focal point of the anime.

 However, in the end, Re:Life has a very powerful and positive message- there is always a chance to start over.
 Even though his job was terrible, Kaizaki slowly rebuilds his confidence and comes to terms with what happened with his senpai.
-If there is a second season (I’m crossing my fingers), Kaizaki will probably start looking for a new job and hopefully it will be in good environment like Aoba’s.
+Hopefully, Kaizaki will get a good job like in New Game.
+This literally happened to me.
+A terrible job led to a great one.
+Again, it’s important not to give up 🙂

-As I described, the representation of working life in both anime are extremely different, one being positive and the other one negative.
-Despite this, it was nice to see anime that involved people’s careers and I really enjoyed both shows.
+As I described, the working life in both anime are extremely different, one positive and the other.
+It was nice to see anime that involved people’s careers, and I really enjoyed both shows.
 Aoba and the cast of New Game are adorable and lovable.
-I chuckled at the cuteness, giggled at the silliness, held my breath during yuri moments, and envied all of the girls who worked at the company.
-It was the kind of cutesy slice of life anime I can never get enough of.
+I chuckled at the cuteness and held my breath during yuri moments.

 On the other hand, when I first watched it, I appreciated Re:Life more on a personal level.
-Being frustrated about your career and this corrupt world is very relatable to me.
-I’m 24 and some of my experiences working have been very similar to Kaizaki’s.
-I fear that I will never find a full time job I will be completely comfortable with.
-Because of this, the message of the show- there is always a chance to start over – is very relevant to me and can help other viewers with similar experiences feel a little better about the future.
+Being frustrated about your career is very relatable.
+I’m 24 (now 27) and some of my experiences working have been very similar to Kaizaki’s.
+Still, the message of the show – that’s there is always a chance to start over – is very relevant to job-seeking millennials and can help them feel a little better about the future.
 Remember, I eventually found a full-time job I really like! :3